 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

-Yes, Workspace is specifically designed to integrate with existing GitHub repositories and team workflows.
-It analyzes your current codebase to understand patterns, coding standards, and architecture before making changes.
-It respects existing CI/CD pipelines, code review processes, and branch protection rules.
-However, teams using other version control systems or non-GitHub workflows won't be able to use Workspace.
+Yes — Workspace is specifically designed to integrate with existing GitHub repositories and team workflows.
+It analyzes your current codebase to understand patterns, coding standards, and architecture before making changes, and it respects existing CI/CD pipelines, code review processes, and branch protection rules.
+All output flows through standard Git branches and pull requests, so nothing bypasses your existing review gates.
+Teams using GitLab, Bitbucket, or non-GitHub workflows cannot use Workspace at this time.

 Compare features, test the interface, and see if it fits your workflow.